noteflow-ai/ai-chat-for-amazon-bedrock/README.md

-# AI Chat for Amazon Bedrock WordPress Plugin
+# AI Chat for Amazon Bedrock

+WordPress plugin to integrate Amazon Bedrock AI models into your WordPress site for AI-powered chat functionality.

+## Description

-A WordPress plugin that integrates Amazon Bedrock AI models into your website, allowing visitors to chat with AI assistants.
+AI Chat for Amazon Bedrock allows you to easily integrate Amazon Bedrock's powerful AI models into your WordPress site.
+This plugin provides a customizable chat interface that your visitors can use to interact with various AI models available on Amazon Bedrock.

 ## Features

-- Chat interface for website visitors
-- Support for multiple Amazon Bedrock models:
-  - Claude 3 Sonnet
-  - Claude 3 Haiku
-  - Claude Instant
-  - Amazon Titan Text Express
-  - Meta Llama 2
+- **Multiple Model Support**: Works with Claude 3 (Sonnet, Haiku, Opus), Claude 3.5, Claude 3.7, Amazon Titan, Amazon Nova, Meta Llama 2 & 3, Mistral, and DeepSeek R1
-- Streaming responses for a more interactive experience
+- **Streaming Responses**: Real-time streaming of AI responses for a more interactive experience
-- Customizable system prompts
-- Chat history management
-- Markdown formatting support
-- Admin test interface
-- Shortcode for embedding chat on any page
+- **Customizable Interface**: Easily customize the chat title, welcome message, and appearance
+- **System Prompt**: Set a system prompt to guide the AI's behavior
+- **Shortcode Integration**: Add the chat interface anywhere with a simple shortcode
+- **Admin Test Interface**: Test different models and settings directly from the admin panel

+## Requirements

+- WordPress 5.0 or higher
+- PHP 7.2 or higher
+- AWS account with access to Amazon Bedrock
+- AWS credentials with permissions to use Amazon Bedrock

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/ai-chat-for-amazon-bedrock` directory
+1. Upload the `ai-chat-for-amazon-bedrock` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to the 'AI Chat Bedrock' settings page
-3. Configure your AWS credentials and settings in the plugin settings page
+4. Enter your AWS credentials and configure the plugin settings
+5. Use the shortcode `[ai_chat_bedrock]` to add the chat interface to any page or post

 ## Configuration

 ### AWS Settings

-1. Go to the plugin settings page (AI Chat Bedrock > Settings)
+- **AWS Region**: Select the AWS region where Amazon Bedrock is available
+- **AWS Access Key**: Enter your AWS Access Key
-2. Enter your AWS Region, Access Key, and Secret Key
+- **AWS Secret Key**: Enter your AWS Secret Key

+### Model Settings

-3. Select the model you want to use
+- **Model ID**: Select the Amazon Bedrock model to use
-4. Configure model parameters (max tokens, temperature)
+- **Max Tokens**: Set the maximum number of tokens for the AI response
+- **Temperature**: Control the randomness of the AI responses
-5. Enable streaming for real-time responses
+- **Enable Streaming**: Toggle streaming responses on/off

 ### Chat Settings

-1. Customize the system prompt to guide the AI's behavior
+- **System Prompt**: Set the system prompt to guide the AI's behavior
-2. Set the chat title displayed to users
+- **Chat Title**: Set the title displayed above the chat interface
+- **Welcome Message**: Set the welcome message displayed when the chat is first loaded
-3. Enable debug mode if needed for troubleshooting
+- **Debug Mode**: Enable/disable debug mode for troubleshooting

 ## Usage

-### Shortcode

 Add the chat interface to any page or post using the shortcode: